BetterBOH/open-tender-skeleton/rfcs/001_COMPONENTS_APPROACH.md

 ## Documentation

 A document will be provided with any new component.
 This document should describe the functionality, recommended use, and customizable properties of components.

+We will use [Storybook](https://storybook.js.org/basics/guide-react/) to enhance our documents with browsable working examples of each component and their variations.

+This means we will have a `/stories` directory for documenting instances of components and a README in every component folder.

 ## Contribution